codingMustache/codingMustache/README.md

 ## Joke of the Day

-Did you know that protons have mass?
-I didn't even know they were catholic.
+My son is studying to be a surgeon, I just hope he makes the cut.

 ## Daily Trivia

-Dutch computer scientist Mark Overmars is known for creating which game development engine?
+What five letter word is the motto of the IBM Computer company?
- 1. Construct
+ 1. Think
- 2. Stencyl
+ 2. Pixel
- 3. Game Maker
+ 3. Logic
- 4. Torque 2D
+ 4. Click

 <details>
   <summary>Answer</summary>
-  Game Maker
+  Think
 </details>